kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md

 - **Important:** Make sure you have **GameData** in the scene.
 If you are testing in a scene that isn't BeginScene, then create an empty gameObject: GameManager, add the GameData.cs script, then select the Inventory ScriptableObject to GameData, before testing the InventoryDisplay. **Error will occur when trying to add an item to the Inventory.**

 - **Step 4: Add InventoryDisplay.cs script to Prefab** by adding and configuring the InventoryDisplay.cs script component.

 - **Step 5: Configure or disable Animation** for the InventoryDisplay.

+- **Step 6: Testing: ** Drag BtnAddDiamond prefab directly onto the Canvas in the Hierarchy.
+When the scene is played, you should be able to click the prefab to add an item to the inventory.
+When the item in the Inventory slot is clicked, the count should go down, and the console should say you are 'Using' the item.
+Add code to scripts for specific Use( ) behavior.

 ##InventoryDisplay, Slot Prefabs: Installation Details: